Hockley County License Hearing Guide

 After Criminal Case Concludes

-SR-22 Insurance Requirement: You will likely be required to obtain SR-22 insurance, which is a certificate of financial responsibility.
-This indicates that you carry the minimum required liability insurance coverage.
+• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a period of time following your DUI conviction.

-Classes/Programs That Must Be Completed: Depending on the details of your DUI conviction, you may be required to complete a DWI education program or other court-ordered classes.
+• Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or other court-ordered classes as a condition of reinstating your license.

 Special Programs